About Maximus Peto

-In college, I had a difficult time deciding what to major in.
+In college, I had a difficult time deciding which subject to specialize in.
 I first studied computer science in 1999-2002 (starting college in high school), but at that time, I found it challenging to learn all of the details of coding.
 So I switched majors in 2002 and studied finance, earning my undergraduate degree in finance from the University of Toledo (Ohio) in 2004.
 I worked in the finance and accounting industries between 2004 and 2007, during which time I pursued an MBA, earning it from the University of California in 2005.
 In 2007, I began teaching college accounting, business, and management courses at several universities.

 Interest in health and longevity through bodybuilding

 I first became interested in the science of health and longevity in 2006 as an accountant, during my recreational bodybuilder hobby (which I’m still engaged in).
 In 2006, I was studying the science of gaining muscle mass through exercise and nutrition.
-This lead me to learn about the importance of stimulation of insulin and IGF-1 pathways in the process of growing muscle mass.
+This led me to learn about the importance of stimulation of insulin and IGF-1 pathways in the process of growing muscle mass.
 I ended up achieving a maximum bench press of 305 lbs (3 reps) in 2007.
-It’s not an incredible amount of weight, but it was a significant accomplishment and I was pretty proud of it at the time.
+It’s not an incredible amount of weight, but it was a significant accomplishment, and I was pretty proud of it at the time.

 Insulin sensitivity, longevity, and losing 60 lb

 This study of the biochemistry of muscle growth led me to begin learning about insulin sensitivity.
 I learned that overeating has the potential to impair insulin sensitivity.
-I had intentionally gained a lot of weight in 2006-2007, going from 160 lb to 225 lb in an effort to increase my muscle mass.
-But during my learning process, I also learned about what scientists call “caloric restriction”–the practice of regularly eating less than one’s normal calorie needs.
+I intentionally overate in 2006-2007, going from 160 lb to 225 lb in an effort to increase my muscle mass.
+But during my learning process, I also learned about what scientists call “caloric restriction”—the practice of regularly eating less than one’s normal calorie needs.
 I learned that caloric restriction reliably enhances insulin sensitivity, and more importantly, doing it properly extended the lives of many types of organisms such that they could live longer than anyone had seen them live before.
 But if under-eating had a chance of making organisms live longer, then over-eating could cause a relative shortening of the lifespan.
 I wanted to learn what other factors could contribute to shortening (or lengthening!) a person’s healthy lifespan.
 But first, I decided I was too fat for good health, and decided it was time for me to lose that extra weight.

 I applied the things I learned about insulin sensitivity to design a diet and exercise program to lose the excess weight I had gained.
-From May 2007 through November 2007 (about 7 months), I lost 60 lbs of mostly body fat.
+From May 2007 through November 2007 (about 7 months), I lost 60 lb of mostly body fat.